tjjarvinen/HKQM.jl/README.md

 The aim is to run this code on [LUMI](https://www.lumi-supercomputer.eu/) supercomputer, which is operational in early 2022.

-The plan is that the program is functional at LUMI lauch time, with DFT part done with pseudo-potential support.
+The plan is that the program is functional at LUMI lauch time, with DFT part done with pseudopotential support.

 Later on we will add support for all electron calculations with [Bubbles](http://dx.doi.org/10.1021/acs.jctc.8b00456) framework.